-Remember to confirm your arrival and submit copies of your immigration documents, provide a US address and phone, and proof of health insurance (J-1 and dependents) within 30 days of the beginning date noted on the I-20 or DS-2019.
+After arriving and settling in, remember to confirm your arrival by bringing to the Office of International Students & Scholars (OISS) copies of your immigration documents and provide us with a US address and phone where you may be reached.
+If you are a J-1 visa holder, also provide us with proof of health insurance (J-1 and dependents).
+All these must be done within 30 days of the beginning date noted on your I-20 or DS-2019.
 We recommend that you download and complete the OISS registration form and bring it with you during your first visit to the OISS.

 We look forward to meeting you!

 A “transfer” of a F-1/J-1 SEVIS record from one education institution in the US to another, in order to continue in F-1/J-1 status.
 This includes all categories F-1 students including English Language program students, and J-1 programs (students, professors, research scholars and interns) seeking admission or to begin a project at the University of Rhode Island.

 For those students, interns, research scholars and professors transferring their SEVIS program (e.g., academic degree, internship placement, research project, and/or teaching appointment) to URI from another US academic institution, follow the steps below:

 - Visit your current US international office and request a transfer of your SEVIS file to the OISS